Unlike the adult, or permanent teeth, the primary teeth are very thin and fragile. They are not firmly

 • 1 Year Teeth white and clean

-• 1 - 2 Years Teeth may appear dull with some tartar build-up (yellowing) on back
+• 1 - 2 Years Teeth may appear dull with some tartar build-up (yellowing) on back teeth

 • 3 - 5 Years Teeth show more tartar build-up (on all teeth) and some tooth wear